 In the modern age of gaming, subscription services are just as good if not better than buying games outright.
 If your giftee is getting started on Xbox, there’s little you can give them greater than the gift of Game Pass.
 Microsoft’s subscription service is a ridiculous deal right now, allowing access to more than a hundred titles.
 Those include brand new Microsoft releases like Halo Infinite, as well as a huge back catalog of first and third party titles.
 It’s an absurdly good deal that’s currently unrivaled in gaming.
 You can get a three-month subscription here, or a sixth-month subscription here.

 The Nintendo Switch’s online service is a less appealing, though far cheaper option.
 The base subscription grants access to online play and a selection of SNES games.
-Fork out for the pricier Switch Online+ Expansion pass and that retro package also includes some N64 and Sega Mega Drive titles.
+Fork out for the pricier Switch Online + Expansion Pack you'll also bundle in some N64 and Sega Mega Drive titles.
+In addition, the Expansion Pack includes DLC like the ongoing Mario Kart 8 Deluxe Booster Course Pass and Animal Crossing: New Horizons Happy Home Paradise expansion.
 Amazon has a combined SD card and membership bundle available here.
-You can also consider setting up a Family Membership with them to reduce costs all round.
+You can also consider setting up a Family Membership with them to reduce costs all around.

 Finally, that little something extra.
-Ever consoles will work out of the box, but you can improve your gift target’s game life significantly by grabbing a few extras.
+Every console will work out of the box, but you can improve your gift target’s game life significantly by grabbing a few extras like these.

 Where the PlayStation and Xbox are concerned, a new controller should be your first port of all.
 It’ll save any hassle when batteries on one run low, and opens up the option of local co-op.
 You can find PS4 controllers here, PS5 controllers here, and Xbox controllers here.